hudsonbrendon/HA-solar-plus-intelbras/README.md

 # Debugging

-To enable debug for Drivvo integration, add following to your configuration.yaml:
+To enable debug for Solar Plus Intelbras integration, add following to your configuration.yaml:

 ```yml
 logger: